 24. Princess Peach Balayage

 These ultra long tresses in shades of pastel peach and pink are a more extreme take on ombre balayage hair colors.
-Interestingly, this look retains a bit of elusive darkness because the highlights on the face-framing bangs don’t go up too high.
+Interestingly, this look retains a bit of elusive darkness because the highlights on the face-framing bangs on long hair don’t go up too high.

 25. Steel Blue Balayage Gradient